ndexondeck/java-xml-transaformer/README.md

 **Copy source code:**

 ```
-You may simply repackage the sourse code in the 'src' folder into your project
+You may simply repackage the source code in the 'src' folder into your project
 ```

 ## Testing